 Do you LOVE travelling in winter?
-We definitely do- although we regularly argue over whether we need a trip to one of the warmest places in Europe in February or instead go to one of the best places in Europe to see the Northern lights!
+We definitely do- although we regularly argue over whether we need sunshine or a trip to one of the best places in Europe to see the Northern lights!

 What are the best European City breaks in Winter?

-If you want a Winter European weekend city break, the best option is going to be a city with an airport which offers direct connection near you- otherwise you'll lose half of your weekend travelling!
+If you want a Winter European weekend city break, the best option is going to be a city with an airport which offers direct connection near you- otherwise, you'll lose half of your weekend travelling!
 We especially love winter breaks to European Christmas Markets (although the UK Christmas markets are amazing too!)

-If you have a little longer, look for something which fulfils a dream or need- do you want Winter sunshine (think countries near the Equator or in the Southern Hemisphere), Northern Lights (go closer to the pole) or skiing/ snow- Europe has LOTS of mountains!
+If you have a little longer, look for something which fulfils a dream or need- do you want Winter sunshine (think countries near the Equator or in the Southern Hemisphere), Northern Lights (go closer to the pole) or go for skiing/ snow- Europe has LOTS of mountains (if you have a motorhome, motorhome skiing/ ski camping is an amazing idea!)

 Here are some of our favourite European cities to visit in winter for all tastes!
 We'll start with my personal favourite- winter Sunshine!